My Homemade Hummus Recipe

 • Cooking is complete when the beans are hard enough to keep their structure but can be squashed between your fingers with light pressure.
 If you can’t squash them, keep cooking, but if they do not resist, you probably overcooked them, so, well… you need to go back to step one… or just crack open a can of beans… 🤔

-• If you added the onion, just throw it away, and rinse the beans one last time in cold water.
+• If you added the onion, just throw it away, and rinse the beans one last time under cold water.

 • Depending on the beans you used, you might have shells floating around.
 I like to separate the shells from the beans (see below for how), but it is ok to keep them as is.